andrembcosta/NumCalcpp/README.md

 # Installation
 <sup>[(Back to top)](#table-of-contents)</sup>

 It just requires a g++ compiler, compatible with the c++98 standard.
 If you have one installed, just run the make command in the root directory.
-The executable "numerics" should be created and ready to execute.
+The executable "numerics" should be created and be ready for usage.

 You can test the installation by running the test suite.
 Just execute the bash script test.sh.